-- Tribal compensatory agreements (CAs) for to impacts to treaty fishing activities during construction. - Completion of the Endangered Species Act consultation. - Finalizing Section 106 process including completion of the mitigation agreement for impacts to the historic bridge.
+- Tribal compensatory agreements (CAs) are under development for to impacts to treaty fishing activities during construction.
+The Final EIS/Record of Decision will be delayed until completion of the CAs. - Awaiting finalization for Endangered Species Act consultation. - Finalizing Section 106 process including meeting with consulting parties to finalize mitigation agreement for impacts to historic bridge.